 The Nintendo Switch can pair with almost any type of headset.

 Multiple factors have an impact on latency.
-You want to stay around 100ms, but this isn’t always possible due to factors out of your control.
+You want to stay under 100ms, but this isn’t always possible due to factors out of your control.

 Generally, these are the ranges you can expect:

 Understanding more about the controls at your disposal will help you navigate any type of game system.
 So, start by asking, “What are gaming headset controls?”

 Keep in mind that low battery life will increase latency, so make sure your battery is fully charged if using a wireless model.

 Also, ensure background noise is low.
 Otherwise, any ambient sound will interfere with checking the game’s audio performance.

 You can also look into your bandwidth and check the performance of your router.
 Some tricks help bring back robust audio transmission if you’re not receiving high-quality sound.